block-forest/dart-coveralls/README.md

 dart-coveralls
 ==============
+> This is not under active development anymore.
+No fixes or enhancements will be done.
+> If one is willing to maintain and develop this, please contact me to talk about the
+> handover.

 [![Build Status](https://travis-ci.org/duse-io/dart-coveralls.svg?branch=master)](https://travis-ci.org/duse-io/dart-coveralls) [![Coverage Status](https://coveralls.io/repos/duse-io/dart-coveralls/badge.svg)](https://coveralls.io/r/duse-io/dart-coveralls)

 Calculate coverage of your dart scripts, format it to LCOV and send it to